Flying geese arranged in mirror-image V-shapes — one of modern quilting's most popular geometric designs

 Use the no-waste 4-at-a-time method to make large quantities of flying geese efficiently.
 Sort fabrics into left-pointing and right-pointing piles if you're using directional fabrics.

 For each V in the chevron, you need one flying-geese strip pointing right and one pointing left.
 Left-pointing and right-pointing units are mirror images.
-To make a left-pointing unit, simply construct the flying geese with the rectangular piece rotated 180°.
+To make a left-pointing unit, mark the diagonal on your sky squares going the opposite direction (from bottom-right to top-left instead of top-left to bottom-right) — the rectangle itself stays the same.
+Rotating the rectangle 180° does nothing since a rectangle is symmetric; only the diagonal direction on the sky squares creates the mirror.

 Sew geese into horizontal rows: one row pointing right, one row pointing left, alternating.
 Sew rows together, matching the points of the V precisely.
 The V-shape emerges where the opposing rows meet.